usnistgov/dane_tester/README.md

+# NIST DANE Support

+This repository contains support for:

+* [openpgp_smimea/](openpgp_smimea/) Scripts and CGIs for an event-based openpgp_smimea tester

+* [tlsa/](tlsa/) First attempt---A tester for TLSA records for HTTP and SMTP servers.

-# NIST Software Disclaimer #
+# NIST Software Disclaimer

+<sub><sup>
 NIST-developed software is provided by NIST as a public service.
 You may use, copy and distribute copies of the software in any medium, provided that you keep intact this entire notice.
 You may improve, modify and create derivative works of the software or any portion of the software, and you may copy and distribute such modifications or works.
 Modified works should carry a notice stating that you changed the software and should note the date and nature of any such change.
 Please explicitly acknowledge the National Institute of Standards and Technology as the source of the software.

 NIST-developed software is expressly provided “AS IS.”
 NIST MAKES NO WARRANTY OF ANY KIND, EXPRESS, IMPLIED, IN FACT OR ARISING BY